 - social semiotic perspectives on learning;

-- how social learning be organized to support students;
+- how social learning can be organized to support students;

 This book will be of great interest to students and researchers interested in learning and meaning-making, multimodal representations and communication, designs for learning, education and teaching, and social achievement in different formal and non-formal contexts.